nss-evening-web-development/curriculum/src/data/curriculum/python/week-02/assignments/python-decorators.md

         """
 ```

-After you get done building this initial class, you realize that the `ORDER BY` clause is the exact same all of the SQL statements.
+After you get done building this initial class, you realize that the `ORDER BY` clause is the exact same in all of the SQL statements.
 You realize that if you ever need to store data about any different kind of people, you will need the same `ORDER BY` clause for each one.

 This is a perfect opportunity to implement a decorator, which will ensure that each query is always written the same way.
 Thus, reducing the possibility of errors in the future.